Valaa-Technologies/valaa-vault/packages/prophet/README.md

 the content.
 Entity in turn provides directory-like hierarchies for Medias and other Entitys.

-This package also extends command/event semantics defined in
+This package also extends command/truth event semantics defined in
 @valos/raem with the concepts of restricted and universal commands.

 This package also provides various Prophet component javascript